 If you feel that your neck is not supported enough them you can consider providing extra support in that area by rolling a face cloth and placing it so that it will support the back of your neck or anything similar that will support this area, though it should not be pressing into the back of your neck, it’s only there to stop your chin from pushing down and putting strain on those muscles at the back of your head and neck.

 While trying to sleep in this position, you may find that you have naturally rolled into your side again throughout the night, tucked yourself up, got your one arm wrapped inwards underneath your neck maybe and totally not in the position that you went to sleep in.

-You may find that after trying it for a while that you are just not able to sleep in this position and if you begin to lose sleep then i would definately not recommend forcing yourself to sleep on your back, but if it does work for you and you dont mind sticking with it until it becomes natural for you then theres a great chance that you will see much improvement in how you feel when you wake up each day and how you feel overall.
+You may find that after trying it for a while that you are just not able to sleep in this position and if you begin to lose sleep then I would definitely not recommend forcing yourself to sleep on your back, but if it does work for you and you don’t mind sticking with it until it becomes natural for you then there is a great chance that you will see much improvement in how you feel when you wake up each day and how you feel overall.